-You have a range of options when it comes to taking money from your pension pot.
-Have a look at ‘Your options for taking your money’ for more details.
+You have a range of options when it comes to taking money from your savings pot.
+Have a look at ‘Your options from age 55’ for more details.

 Knowing how you intend to take your money will help you choose investments that reflect the way you plan to take your pension savings.